poeemapm@cytanet.com.cy

 Having regard to the European Convention on Offences relating to Cultural Property signed in

-Delphi on 23 June 1985;
+Delphi is 23 June 1985;

 Having regard to the recommendations of the Parliamentary Assembly relating to archaeology